Backup-Gits/REALTIME-X-TURBO-O3-RELOADED/README.md

    * ZEN-Add-sysctl-and-CONFIG-to-disallow-unprivileged-C

-3. Con Kolivas -CK Patches > http://ck-hack.blogspot.com/
+3. Con Kolivas -CK Patches > http://ck-hack.blogspot.com .

-   * MuQSS version 0.196 for linux-5.4 Multiple Queue Skiplist Scheduler As An Optional Choice.
+   * MuQSS version 0.196 for linux-5.4 Multiple Queue Skiplist Scheduler As An Optional Choice

-4. Distro Specific Patches ArchLinux + Gentoo/Linux + Debian/Ubuntu + Intel Clear/Linux.
+4. Distro Specific Patches ArchLinux + Gentoo/Linux + Debian/Ubuntu + Intel Clear/Linux .

-5. Added Script To Debloat The Linux Kernel And Free It Of Privative Firmware And Convert It Into -libre -gnu Linux.
+5. Added Script To Debloat The Linux Kernel And Free It Of Privative Firmware And Convert It Into -libre -gnu Linux .

 6. Some Optimizations And Fixes Added .

-   * LL-kconfig-add-750Hz-timer-interrupt-kernel-config Thanks To Piotr Górski .
+   * LL-kconfig-add-750Hz-timer-interrupt-kernel-config Thanks To Piotr Górski

    * zswap-b-tree.patch